 Exclusionary screening involves filtering out companies based on revenue derived from a specific activity.
 AJL’s entire portfolio has been screened to exclude investments in abortion, adult entertainment, alcohol and tobacco, firearms and gambling.

 Diversity and Finance: AJL’s core values include diversity and inclusion and it is our intention to invest alongside those values.
 AJL has made it a priority to include in its evaluation criteria of investment managers the diversity of the investment team and/or management not only because it makes financial sense (diverse teams add value) but also to drive change within the investment industry.
-As of 6/30/21, half of the investment manager’s portfolio management teams have gender and/or racial diversity.
+As of 6/30/22, more than half (67%) of the investment manager’s portfolio management teams have gender and/or racial diversity.

 HOW WE EVALUATE FOR IMPACT